vetalapo/pro-dev-docs/README.md

 - Good questions to ask your interviewers at the end of the interviews
 - Helpful resume tips to get your resume noticed and the Do's and Don'ts
 - Compilation of general computer science topis discussed during meetups

-Help from you in contributing content would be very much appreciated!

-## Why do we want this?

-This repository has practical content that covers all phases of a technical interview, from applying for a job to passing the interviews to offer negotiation.
-Technically competent candidates might still find the non-technical content helpful as well.

-## Who is this for?

-Anybody who wants to land a job at a tech company but is new to technical interviews, seasoned engineers who have not been on the other side of the interviewing table in a while and want to get back into the game, or anyone who wants to be better at technical interviewing.

 ## Contributing